(For a quick update on recent posts and other blog news, see here.)

 Ramza starts the game with the Mettle active ability, which is basically a personal ability set nearly unique to him.
 Since I just said “nearly,” I should reveal that another person who gets it is Jerkface.
 Since that’s the first impression you get about Mettle, it makes it so Mettle doesn’t feel as unique as I think it’s supposed to feel.
 Mettle shares most of its abilities with Fundaments.

 Funnily enough, all human enemies in the game also belong to the Job system, which leads to the odd situation where these bandits are taunting us about being nobles, but are walking around with the title “Squire,” which is a noble title in English.
 Suffice to say, the Japanese version doesn’t use the term “Squire,” but “Apprentice Warrior,” instead.
-The localizers had to do the best they could to get the same idea to fit inside the text boxes.
+The localizers had to do the best they could to get the same idea to fit inside the small text boxes.
 Honestly, if this game had been released a few years later, “Squires” probably would have been called “Freelancers,” like in later Final Fantasy games.
 Later in the game, we’ll encounter bandits who are outright “Knights,” which is definitely a noble title, and this one that isn’t a translation error at all!
 After a while, you really have to stop pretending the Job titles mean what they mean in the real world.
 In any event, because of the way this game is arranged, “Squire” is something that novice bandit babies can become, but “Thief!”
 Thief is an advanced class!

 On to combat.
 FFT is one of those tactics games that are incredibly concerned with height and facing.
-I pointed out to Kyle that this strict adherence to facing implies something unusual about FFT: it tells us that even though we’re sitting here staring at a screen as the characters only move a few steps after maybe five minutes of careful deliberation, in the game world, combats are actually going so incredibly fast that it’s possible to dart past someone and stab them in the back before they’ve so much as turned their head!
-Many tactics games have defenders automatically face the first person who attacks them, and only fail to do so if they’re already engaged, which makes a great deal more logical sense.
+Height is one thing, but as I pointed out to Kyle, this strict adherence to facing implies something unusual about FFT: it tells us that even though we’re sitting here staring at a screen as the characters only move a few steps after maybe five minutes of careful deliberation, in the game world, combats are actually going so incredibly fast that it’s possible to dart past someone and stab them in the back before they’ve so much as turned their head!
+Many tactics games have the defending party automatically face the first person who attacks them, and only fail to do so if they’re already engaged, which makes a great deal more logical sense.
 You can probably chalk this up to FFT’s age.
 Personally, I think strict facing systems like this, where unoccupied defenders don’t turn to face their attackers, only work in truly slow combats… which is another way of saying that I think strict facing systems should be restricted to Front Mission and its giant, creaking mech suits… but I’ve made my peace with it for the time being.
 FFT also gives characters a height advantage if they’re higher up than their opponent (but not so high that they can’t reach!), which is a lot more logical.

 Characters in the game have two key stats that are very hard to change: Bravery and Faith.
 Each makes them better at a specific skillset – combat and magick, respectively – but Faith also makes them weaker to majick in defence, but also easier to heal, similar to the Mana stat in FFLI and II.
 Kyle initially told me that Bravery did the same for physical combat, with high bravery raising your attack and lowering your defence, but it seems this was mistaken.
 Low Bravery has only a single, frankly obscure purpose and I feel the designers should have corrected that.
 Bravery and Faith have a tremendous impact on a character’s capabilities, and one should pay attention to them more than anything else when customizing a character… something we learned the hard way.

 Lastly, there’s the issue of knocking out or killing someone.
 When a character drops to 0 HP, they’re knocked out for three of their would-be turns before they succumb to their wounds and die.
-At this point, they will either drop a chest containing items; a crystal, which heals you; or another crystal which carries one of that character’s skills for you to absorb into one of your characters like a fucking incubus.
+At this point, they will either drop a chest containing items; a crystal, which heals anyone who collects it; or another crystal which carries one of that character’s skills for you to absorb into one of your characters like a fucking incubus.
 The trouble here is that once the killing starts, there often aren’t three turns left in the battle, so you can’t sit around robbing the dead of their stuff and brain cells like you might like.
 Despite Agrias and Gaffgarian’s discussion in the prologue, deaths seem to have no impact on the outcome of the fight or the plot at-large, save that if Ramza succumbs to his wounds, it’s game over.
 If you lose any other party member, you might still get a chest or crystal, but you also permanently lose the party member, which will probably convince you to reload your save instead.
 Luckily (I suppose, depending on their role in the story), Guest party members like Jerkface can’t permanently die, and their loss on the battlefield is basically just a minor setback.
 Unconscious Guests do block the square that they collapse in though, which could cause a few tactical problems if you’re unlucky!

 As for Battle 02 itself, I was in charge and I tried to fight around the channel in the middle of the village, knowing that it would cost me a height advantage to try to fight from the bottom of the map.
 I needn’t have worried, since height advantage doesn’t count for much at this early stage in the game, and somehow the entire battle ended up a scrum in the channel rather than around it, except for my initial attack on a rooftop at the outset of the battle (pictured).